mert-othaw/mert-othaw/DT_EN_Introduction_Instructor.md

 Play/Share video or PowerPoint to provide an **overview and a basic understanding of Design Thinking** (Design Challenge + 6 Phases of Design Thinking).

 ### Step 3
-**Phase 1 - Understand:** Share classroom screen and set up **Timer widget of 30 minutes** on screen and let it run to help students keep track of time.
+**Phase 1 - Understand:** Share classroom screen and set up **timer widget of 30 minutes** on screen and let it run to help students keep track of time.

 ### Step 4
 **Phase 2 - Observe:** **Run timer widget of 30 minutes** again on classroom screen.